ropensci/roweb3/content/blog/2022-07-10-rtweet-1-0-0/index.md

 ```

 This should help finding the right columns of data but if you don't find what you are looking for it might be nested inside a column.
-For example the entities column (which is present in both tweets and users!) have the following useful columns:
+For example the entities column (which is present in both tweets and users) have the following useful columns:

 ```r
 > names(tweets$entities[[1]])